 Modern Driving Laws Unique to Pennsylvania

-While the above laws may be a little unusual, Pennsylvania has its share of unique driving laws that drivers from elsewhere may not know.
+While the above laws may be a little unusual, Pennsylvania has its share of weird driving laws that drivers from elsewhere may not know.
 They may surprise even native Pennsylvanians.
-These laws help protect drivers, pedestrians, and other people out on the roads in Pennsylvania’s changeable weather.
+These laws help protect drivers, pedestrians, and other people out on the roads in Pennsylvania's changeable weather.

 Slow and Steer Clear of Disabled Vehicles and Accidents